timsetsfire/wandb-examples/launch-example/README.md

 * Create a repository on Dockerhub.
 You will push docker your image you build locally to Dockerhub and make it available for Launch.
 Write your python script, or use [this one](./geo.py)

 Starting locally, create a python script.
 The requirements of this script are dead simple.
 It should log stuff to wandb.
 Nothing fancy is required at this point, in fact, i think the simpler the better.
-It is a matter of understanding how this works, and not having some complicated python scripts.
-Start with
+It is a matter of understanding how this works, and not having some complicate python script.
+The example provided logs the sequences of partial sums for a geometric series as well as the error.

 ```:python
 import wandb
 import numpy as np
-wandb.init(config = dict(a = 0.5, N = 10))
+wandb.init(config = dict(r = 1, a = 0.5, N = 10))
 a = wandb.config.a
+r = wandb.config.r
 for i in range(wandb.config.N):
   S_N = (1 - a**i) / (1 - a)
+  S_N *= r
   wandb.log(dict( S_N = S_N) )
   if np.abs(a) < 1:
-    err = 1 / (1 - a) - S_N
+    err = r / (1 - a) - S_N
   else:
     err = np.infty
   wandb.log({"error": err})